Weekdays, 8:00am - 6:00pm EST

 Start a Claim

-Log onto MyIMG℠ to submit claims using IMG’s online claims form.
+Log onto MyIMG℠ to submit claims using IMG’s online claims submission portal.

-You may also use the following address to send any information to our Claims department.
+You may also use the following address to send any information to the Claims department.

 International Medical Group